 Disney offers an Eat to the Best Concert Series Dinner Package.
 Basically, you can pick 1 of several places to dine before the concert, and then get an appetizer, entree, dessert, and non-alcoholic drink (or 1 buffet) as your meal.
 Afterward, you'd get a guaranteed seat for the Eat to the Beat concert that night.

 There are a few premium offerings (translation: they cost extra money) during this event.
 Note that these events are wildly popular and book up fast, so if you're interested in one you'll want to book it ASAP.

-- September 9: Jamie Deen (co-owner of The Lady and Sons restaurant in Savannah, Georgia)
+- September 1: Jamie Deen (co-owner of The Lady and Sons restaurant in Savannah, Georgia)

-- Food & Wine experiences especially for kids
+Food & Wine experiences especially for kids

 - Festival playground (located in Future World)

-- Disney Du Jour Dance Party (Friday & Saturday evenings) - New for 2018!
+- Disney Du Jour Dance Party (Friday & Saturday evenings)

 - Takes place on the Fountain View Stage in Future World

 - Each dance party will feature a different character duo and could include Judy Hopps and Nick Wilde, Lilo and Stitch, Chip and Dale, or many others

 - Junior Chef Kitchen presented by Krusteaz (Sundays in the Festival Center) - New for 2018!

 - Remy's Ratatouille Hide 'n' Squeak Scavenger Hunt

 - Candy Sushi presented by Skittles and Adventures by Disney (located at Sunshine Seasons)

 - Allows guests the opportunity to work side-by-side with culinary experts including chefs, bakers, and mixologists

 - Dinner specially prepared by master chefs that include both delicious food as well as wines and beers